AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-The single-owner model statically prevents storage leaks because a storage leak requires either an object with no outstanding pointers to it or an "orphaned" cyclic data structure (i.e., a set of multiple allocated objects each reachable from the any other but with no references to any of those objects from any object outside of the set).
+The single-owner model statically prevents storage leaks because a storage leak requires either an object with no outstanding pointers to it or an "orphaned" cyclic data structure (i.e., a set of multiple allocated objects each reachable from any other but with no references to any of those objects from any object outside of the set).

 For purposes of flow analysis (e.g., Global and Depends aspect